HadeelQu/2022-GP1-4/README.md

 8- Run the application <br/>
 <br/>

-## 📁 launching instructions form APK:
+## 📁 launching instructions from APK:

 **Install the EWAA APK files on your Android smartphone or tablet directly from your browser:** <br/>